M17-Project/ref-dash/README.md

   - Logo - set this to the filename of your logo, defaults to M17 logo

 **Do not** enable the calling home feature.
 This feature is not appropriate for mrefd.

+### Caveat

+If you notice that the formatting of the page does not look correct, please be sure to clear your browser's cache!